Clearance of Klebsiella bacteria and its symptoms

 How we can help you

-At Advanced Functional Medicine we offer the best functional medicine testing in Australia.
+At Advanced Functional Medicine we advanced functional medicine testing in Australia.
 On all our patients, we conduct a thorough and comprehensive analysis and interpret hundreds of biochemical and gut markers.

-After we have identified the list of pathogens that may be active in a patient, we tailor a specialist treatment protocol to eradicate the unwanted bacteria’s, including klebsiella and parasites and other dysbiotic bacteria’s.
+After we have identified the list of pathogens that may be active in a patient.
+Our approach is to eradicate the unwanted bacteria’s, including klebsiella and parasites and other dysbiotic bacteria’s.
 Once this has been proven to be eradicated, we move to rebuilding the integrity and diversity of the microbiome, providing a solid and long lasting health foundation that is vital to longevity and quality of life

 We have qualified herbalists, functional medicine practitioners and nutritionists that develop the best protocols available.